Growing up in a political family, Tessa joined her first political party at 14. Her interest in progressive politics & economics continues.

 Infrastructure in Estonia

 Public transport is free for all citizens, so there is no need to own a car.
-It's also first world, made to get people from A to B fast.
+The transportation system is first world, made to get people from A to B fast.

 Ten Facts about Estonia